- The name of the organisation shall be the Campaign for Trade Union Freedom (hereafter, ‚Äėthe Campaign‚Äô).

 - To do anything lawful intended to further these objects or ancillary to the furtherance of them.

 - Only bona fide paid-up trade union organisations (TUC, national unions, regional trade unions or regions of the TUC, Trade Union Councils, County Associations of Trade Union Councils, branches of unions, and shop stewards‚Äô and union workplace representatives‚Äô committees) may be represented on the National Committee and may vote.

 - There shall be an Annual General Meeting to hold the elections referred to below and to receive Reports of the activities of the Campaign.
-All subscribing organisations and individuals shall be entitled to attend the Annual General Meeting.
+All subscribing organisations and individual members shall be entitled to attend the Annual General Meeting.

 - The Annual General Meeting shall decide on the programme and policy of the Campaign for the coming year.

 - Any vote in the Annual General Meeting shall be conducted on the basis of one vote for an individual; two votes for a Trades Union Council, union branch and shop stewards‚Äô and union workplace representatives‚Äô committee, five votes for a regional body and a County Association of Trades Councils; and ten votes for a national body.

 - The Co-chairs shall chair the Annual General Meeting

 - There shall be a National Committee which, with the Officers, shall fulfil the programme and policy decided by the Annual General Meeting and deal with issues on which the Annual General Meeting has not given guidance.

 - Each subscribing national trade union organisation will have one seat on the National Committee.